rafael7ms/Schedproc/README.md

 ## Notes

 - The solution handles duplicate records by using UNIQUE constraints on Agent ID and ODOO ID
-- All data is stored in the `data/roster.db` SQLite database
+- All data is stored in a PostgreSQL database running in a Docker container
 - The Docker configuration ensures persistent storage of the database file
 - The solution is designed to work with the specific structure of the "Roster - December 2025 updated TC.xlsx" file